 To learn more about how to make Reservations and a complete guide, read more about Oga’s Cantina menu and our review here.

 This is the centerpiece of the marketplace in Black Spire Outpost and one of the most visually interesting places you’ll find during your trip to Galaxy’s Edge due to the gigantic pod-racing engine/barbecue pit smack dab in the middle of the restaurant.

 Droids are a part of this experience as Ronto Roasters is run by Bakkar and his droid: 8D-J8, who slowly turns a spit, roasting the meat over the barbecue pit and making for some truly mouth-watering sandwiches.

-We didn’t like everything here, but the Ronto Wrap is amazing and must be tried!
+We didn’t like everything here, but the Ronto Wrap is amazing (our absolute favorite thing to get in Galaxy’s Edge), and must be tried!

 At Kat Saka’s they have a specialty mix of Popcorn called the Outpost Popcorn Mix.
 It’s like eating fruit loops and popcorn mixed which many people like but I find a bit too sweet.

 Recently they also have introduced new flavors: a green-colored popcorn which tastes like butter flavor (Disneyland), and a Chocolate Popcorn with Crait Red Salt (Disney World).